by John Ellis

 The sentence for that label was a childhood filled with the endless rolling waves of hassle from suspicious authority figures.
 I learned to keep my head down and my mouth shut.

 While learning that lesson, though, I was also learning that there was a competing worldview to my parents’ worldview.
 And that mysterious yet attractive worldview didn’t appear to be as unwilling as my parent’s worldview to engage troubling questions and thoughts.
 I was aware, of course, that there was sharp divide that separated us, the fundamentalist Christians, from them, meaning, of course, everyone else.
 A sharp divide that was jealously and zealously guarded by my authority figures, including my parents.
-In my young mind, I began to suspect that there were people outside of the “walls” constructed and guarded by my parents that understood my doubts and could provide me with answers.
-That made the thought of peering over that wall all the more intriguing.
+In my young mind, I began to suspect that there were people outside of the “walls” that had been constructed and guarded by my parents, and that those people would understand my doubts and could provide me with answers.
+That made the thought of peering over those walls all the more intriguing.

 My parents saw the sexual revolution come to fruition.
-I completely understand and empathize with their desire to put walls up between their family and the increasing godlessness and sin flaunted by larger society.
+I understand and empathize with their desire to put walls up between their family and the increasing overt godlessness and sin flaunted by larger society.
+That’s not to excuse them.
+I want to be careful not to assume of posture of spiritual superiority.
 As I wrote in the introduction, and paraphrasing Douglas Coupland, in a lot of ways, my generation was the first generation to grow up without God.
 That’s not literally true, of course, because the history of the world is piled high with the generations’ attempts at dethroning God, after all.
 That being noted, Gen X did come to age during a time that had managed to successfully strip even the façade of submission to God from broader culture.
-My generation’s Tower of Babel was unmistakably rebellious.
+My generation’s Tower of Babel was unmistakably rebellious, and owing to anemic theologies, unbiblical anthropologies, and commitments to incorrect perspectives on history, my parents and authority figures were largely ill-equipped to existentially cope with that shift and, by extension, greatly hindered in their ability to disciple the children in their care in ways that robustly reflect who God is and the gospel of Jesus Christ.

-Because of that, my parents were driven by the noble motivation to protect their children.
+Because of that, my parents were driven by the motivation to protect their children, misplaced, incorrect, and harmful though it might have been.
 To them, the lives of me and my siblings were that of acknowledged strangers in a strange land.
 What’s more, our family, school, and church were all constructed to keep “them,” the feared citizens of secular society, away from us, the “strangers,” the remnant of God’s people desperately holding on until the Rapture.
 A primary goal of fundamentalist Gen Xer’s authority figures was making sure that we remained unblemished outsiders in a strange, immoral land.
 Good intentions, though, do not necessarily produce positive results.

 Recently, conservative writer Rod Dreher published The Benedict Option, a book detailing his belief that Christians should initiate a “strategic withdrawal” from an increasingly hostile secular society.
 In the book’s introduction, he explains, “The idea is that serious Christian conservatives could no longer live business-as-usual lives in America, that we have to develop creative, communal solutions to help us hold on to our faith and our values in a world growing ever more hostile to them.
 We would have to choose to make a decisive leap into a truly countercultural way of living Christianity, or we would doom our children and our children’s children to assimilation.”

 The thing is, the Benedict Option is not entirely new.
 Dreher’s book tolls a familiar ring of warning and action for me, especially chapter 6, “The Idea of a Christian Village.”
-The problem is that many who are now advocating a form of it, including Rod Dreher, a man whom I appreciate, to be clear, are not doing a good job of accounting for the living demonstrations of its results.
+The problem is that many who are now advocating a form of it, including Rod Dreher, are not doing a good job of accounting for the living demonstrations of its results.

 You see, the question needs to be asked, what happens when some of the inhabitants of the isolated community are blemished strangers in that “safe” land?
 What happens when that lonely stranger is taught that there are only two identities in the world? – you’re either a fundamentalist or you’re not.